Michaelo233/Module-4-Assignment/README.md

  collects all invalid transactions, both transaction type or amount, together with the transaction information, and store them in a tuple, and added them to the list of rejected transactions.

+ ## Code Modification 3

+ - ZerodivisionError: Added a zerodivision exception to code 155 to 199 when getting the average of total transaction.

+ ## Code Modification 4
+ - noticed that balance is not reflecting the first transaction, i change the elif statement to an if statement.
+ - Also the Transaction counter was not increasing per valid transaction, so i added a transaction counter increament if the for every valid transaction.
+ - Average Transaction Amount was zero because of a logic error i fix earlier, but now showing the correct value per valid transaction.